-Internship is an integral part of our B.Ed.
+Internship is an integral part of B.Ed.
 Programme.
-It provides direct learning experience to student-teachers on various roles of a teacher including teaching the subject.
-The important aspect of school-based teaching practice is that it provides trainee teachers with the opportunity to integrate the theoretical knowledge on strategies and methods and instructional aides to try out in the real life situation.
+It provides Direct learning experience to student-teachers on various roles of a teacher including teaching the subject.
+The important aspect of school-based teaching practice is that it provides trainee teachers with the opportunity to integrate the theoretical knowledge on strategies and methods and instructional aids to try out in the real life situation.

-The Institution is determined to train teachers who are compatible to adjust in the ever changing learning culture of the schools.
+The Institution is determined to create the teachers who are in demand who are compatible to adjust in the ever changing learning culture of the schools.
 They are provided with the exposure to different essential theoretical bases and also the learning situations to get acquainted with any kind of challenges they may face in their future career as teachers.

-- To acquire real experiences that compensates the theoretical learning
+- To acquire real experience that compensates the theoretical learning.

-- To provide an encounter between pedagogical knowledge and short reality in order to develop the future teacher’s sense of security which is derived from contrasted, useful and applicable knowledge
+- To provide an encounter between pedagogical knowledge and short reality in order to develop the future teacher’s sense of security which derives from contrasted, useful and applicable knowledge.

 Objectives (as given in the syllabus)

 - To check the level of interest the student-teacher has in the profession.

 - To gain an insight into the student (interest, needs, individual difference etc.)

 - To know how the school and classroom works